rpoleski/MulensModel/examples/example_16/TO_DO.md

  - check all commented lines and remove the ones that are not needed anymore
  - add a task below to add a variable with number of fitted parameters instead of calling len(self._fit_parameters) many times
  - clean this task
+ - FOR FUTURE - separate corner plot for each mode

 # DONE:
  - _ln_prior